gabrielkuettel/lf-backend/README.md

 ## Getting Started

-To spin up this example locally, follow these steps:

 1. Clone this repo
 2. `cd` into this directory and run `yarn`
 3. `cp .env.example .env` to copy the example environment variables